MayerUser/DAPA_Activation/README.md

 # Reproducibility Notes

 - All demos use public Hugging Face models and datasets.
-- Randomness is limited (no training, only evaluation), so results should be broadly stable across runs.
 - GPU/driver differences may cause minor numerical variations but should not affect the overall trends relating MSE / DWMSE to accuracy.

 This repository is provided solely for anonymous artifact / code review.
 Please do not attempt to de-anonymize based on model or dataset choices.

-# Note

 For fast testing and easy reproduction on a single GPU, the demo in this repository deliberately uses: